 Many animals live in the ark – large and small ones, popular animals and outsiders.
 We invite the children to accompany the animal passengers, take care of a zebra, cow, or one of their friends, and to contribute to their well-being.

 Less popular animals such as the naked mole rat also have their place, standing for respect, openness, and tolerance of anything that may at first seem foreign.
 The extinct mammoth, as well as endangered animals such as polar bears draw attention to environmental problems, their consequences, and our possibilities for action.

 All of the animals were created by selected artists using recycled materials.
 The sculptures can be explored in a number of ways – they can be used as monkey bars, hammocks, and snuggle caves.
 Some of the animals can produce noises, others contain treasures.

-Offerings for children and families
+Offerings for Children and Families

 The ANOHA children's world also contains several workshop rooms and studios – plenty of space for being creative, making music, putting on plays, and making something new together.
-In this way, the Jewish Museum Berlin is expanding its existing program for children and youth, with workshops specially designed for children and families, preschool and grade-school groups, as well as education professionals.
+In this way, the Jewish Museum Berlin expanded its existing program for children and youth, with workshops specially designed for children and families, preschool and grade-school groups, as well as education professionals.